Somewhere under the sea and beyond your imagination is an adventure in fantasy.

 Adaptation Dye-Job: All of Ariel's sisters had blue eyes in the original film.
 In the prequel, most of the girls' eye colors change.

-Adaptational Villainy: In the original fairy tale by Hans Christian Andersen, the Sea Witch is a True Neutral character who, while she makes the same deal with the unnamed mermaid, warns her of the consequences presented by the transformation and doesn't go back on it until asked to by the mermaid's sisters, and she only does so indirectly.
+Adaptational Villainy: In the original fairy tale by Hans Christian Andersen, the Sea Witch is a True Neutral character with no agenda and no animosity towards anyone; while she makes the same deal with the unnamed mermaid, she warns her of the consequences presented by the transformation and even offers her a way out at her sisters' request.

 King Triton had to deal with the aftermath of his youngest daughter Ariel running away after having a huge and violent argument with her.
 His words "What have I done?" certainly brings the trope home.